Uberspace/lab/source/guide_ts3audiobot.rst

 The bot should now be connected.
-Check it by connecting youself to the server.
+Check it by connecting yourself to the server.

 You can also test if the bot plays music by connecting to the bot's TeamSpeak channel and send it following private message: